ABOUT ME

 Landscape Ecology; Ecosystem Ecology

-Here, I am most interested in the connection between landscape and freshwater ecosystem structure and function
+Here, I am most interested in the connection between landscape and regional processes and freshwater ecosystem structure and function.

 Translational Ecology

 Incorporating decision-makers (e.g., home owners, policy makers) into the research process will build capacity for communities to achieve environmental goals and improve research applicability.
-Importantly, scientists need to truly value what community members bring to the table, especially in terms of experience, knowledge, and application.
+Importantly, scientists need to truly value what others bring to the table, especially in terms of experience, knowledge, and application.

 Systems Thinking and Transdisciplinary Research